pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_files.md

 # File Sharing API for JavaScript SDK

-Upload and share files (up to 5 MB) on a channel.
-Subscribers receive a file event with file ID, filename, and optional description.
+Upload and share files up to 5 MB.
+Files uploaded to a channel are stored using a storage service and associated with your key.
+Subscribers to that channel receive a file event containing file ID, filename, and optional description.

 ##### Supported and recommended asynchronous patterns

-PubNub supports Callbacks, Promises, and Async/Await.
-Recommended: Async/Await.
-Add try...catch to receive error status.
+- Supports Callbacks, Promises, and Async/Await (recommended).
+- Async/Await returns status only on error; use try...catch to handle errors.

 ## Send file

-Upload a file to a channel and publish its metadata message.
-Internally calls publishFile.
+Uploads a file to a channel and publishes a file message.
+Internally calls publishFile to announce the uploaded file to subscribers.

 ### Method(s)